jpype-project/jpype/doc/userguide.rst

 Python and Java share many of the same concepts.
 Types, class, objects, function, methods, and members.
 But in other places they are rather different.
-Python lacks casting, type declarations, overloading, and many other features of a strongly typed language, thus we must exposed those concepts into the Python syntax as best we can.
+Python lacks casting, type declarations, overloading, and many other features of a strongly typed language, thus we must expose those concepts into the Python syntax as best we can.
 Java for instance has class annotation and Python have class decorators.
 Both serve the purpose of augmenting a class with further information, but are very different in execution.